 Announcing a Certificate of Achievement from Nita M. Lowey

-Nita M. Lowey is our Congresswowan serving New York’s 17th District
+Nita M. Lowey is our Congresswoman serving New York’s 17th District

 Nancy Brophy of the Tom Thumb Preschool is recognized for outstanding contributions to our community as an honored member of the Lakeland Education Foundation.
 Nita M. Lowey presented the Certificate of Achievement.
 She represents parts of Westchester and Rockland Counties in the US House of Representatives.

-Nita is a strong supporter of education and believes improving education is critical to our economic recovery and our children’s futures.
+Nita strongly supports education and believes improving education is critical to our economic recovery and our children’s futures.
 Our economic competitiveness is directly linked to our ability to prepare students for the needs of the global economy.